pleb-devs/ai-guides/goose/README.md

   - Sessions and one‑off runs, recipes and scheduling, projects, CI/CD usage, environment variables, and audit/export tips.
 - [goose-ollama.md](./goose-ollama.md) — Goose + Ollama integration
   - Connect Goose (Desktop/CLI) to a local Ollama server.
 Includes OpenAI‑compatible base URL (`/v1`) configuration, model naming, and common errors.
+- [goose-searxng.md](./goose-searxng.md) — Goose + SearXNG private search
+  - Run SearXNG locally and add it as a custom MCP extension for private web search.

 ## Choose a Path

 - New to Goose?
 Start with Desktop → goose-desktop.md, then skim goose-cli.md if you need automation.
 - Already hosting local models?
 Jump straight to goose-ollama.md to wire Goose to your Ollama instance.
+- Want private web search?
+Use goose-searxng.md after a quick read of goose-desktop.md or goose-cli.md.

 ## Related